Simple Project Management Software For IT & Marketing Teams

 4. Control Scope Creep

-• Implement Change Control Processes: Use a formal change management process to assess the impact of any changes on the budget.
-According to the Project Management Institute, projects with effective scope management practices are 20% more likely to meet their budget goals.
+• Use Change Control Processes: If changes happen, assess how they affect the budget.
+Research shows that projects with good scope management are 20% more likely to meet budget goals.

 5. Conduct Regular Financial Audits